lookali-code/lookali-code/README.md

 ## Hi there 👋
+I'm currrently using the skills I have learnt studying statistics to perform analysis of my own.
+I have just finshed my studies at the University of York and am looking to build a career in statistics and data analysis.
 <!--
 **lookali-code/lookali-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.